pinry/pinry/README.md

 ## Plans

-Some features that I want to impelement, if you know how to implement them then please do them for me!
+Some features that I want to implement, if you know how to implement them then please do them for me!
 I'm very pull-request friendly and will not yell at you for bad code, I'll simply work with you to improve it.